 What is “unmet financial need” as it relates to Connecticut Commitment eligibility?

 Cost of Attendance (COA) minus Expected Family Contribution (EFC) minus Federal Pell Grant, Federal SEOG, University Grants, UConn merit scholarships and Roberta B Willis Scholarships.

-No. The Connecticut Commitment program applies to new undergraduate freshman and transfer students beginning in the fall 2020 term and beyond.
+No. The Connecticut Commitment program applies only to new undergraduate first-year and transfer students who began in Fall 2020.

 Will the Connecticut Commitment FTI threshold of $50,000 increase as the cost of living increases?

 Can I be considered for Connecticut Commitment for winter session, summer session, or summer bridge programs?

 No. The Connecticut Commitment is available for fall and spring semesters only.

 If I withdraw from UConn or take a leave of absence, will my eligibility for Connecticut Commitment continue upon my return?